General Information About Small Cell Lung Cancer

 - There are two main types of small cell lung cancer.

-- Smoking tobacco is the major risk factor for developing small cell lung cancer.
+- Smoking increases the risk of small cell lung cancer.

-- Possible signs of small cell lung cancer include coughing, chest pain, and shortness of breath.
+- Signs and symptoms of small cell lung cancer include coughing, shortness of breath, and chest pain.

 - Tests and procedures that examine the lungs are used to detect (find), diagnose, and stage small cell lung cancer.